EIT-team/Stroke_EIT_Dataset/readme.md

 ### Using processed dataset

+The processed data has been saved in JSON and MATLAB .mat formats.

+**MATLAB**

 Load the dataset using `load('UCL_Stroke_EIT_Dataset.mat')`.
 The data is stored in the structure `EITDATA`, with relevant settings saved in `EITSETTINGS`.

 So for example, to plot the full spectrum data for patient 7